loyada/typedpy/docs/structures.rst

    class Foo(Structure, ABC):
        ...

-In order to facilitate something equivalent, Typedpy provides :class:`ABCStructure` .
+In order to facilitate something equivalent, Typedpy provides :class:`AbstractStructure` .
 It defines an Abstract Structure. such a Structure cannot be instantiated directly.
 Only its subtypes can be instantiated.
 For example:

 .. code-block:: python

-    class Base(ABCStructure):
+    class Base(AbstractStructure):
         i: int

     class Foo(Base):